sseaman/skillVC/README.md

 So, if you name your file HelloWorldIntent.js, SkillVC will use that object when the HelloWorldIntent event occurs.

 #### Executing
-Objects registered as Intent Handlers must implement the `handleIntent(svContext)` function.
-The `handleIntent(svContext)` function will be called for whenever the intent the Intent Handler is registered for is invoked by Alexa.
+Objects registered as Intent Handlers must implement the `handleIntent(event, context, svContext)` function.
+The `handleIntent(event, context, svContext)` function will be called for whenever the intent the Intent Handler is registered for is invoked by Alexa.

-What the `handleIntent(svContext)` method does is entirely up to the developer of the skill, however it must return a Response via the `callback` method provided by the svContext, even on error.
-Failure to invoke the `callback` method will stop
+What the `handleIntent(event, context, svContext)` method does is entirely up to the developer of the skill, however it must call
-SkillVC and not allow any downstream filters to execute.
+`context.succeed()` or `context.fail()` like any other skill, even on error.
+Failure to do so will stop SkillVC and not allow any downstream filters to execute.

 Within the svContext that is passed to the function are a number of object that can be used by the Intent Handler.
-Of most interest to the Intent Handler are the ResponseManager and callback.
+Of most interest to the Intent Handler are the ResponseManager

 **ResponseManager**